 Emotet trojan (also known as Geodo) is high-risk malware designed to record personal data and proliferate other viruses.
 Research shows that Emotet infiltrates systems without users' consent.
 After successful infiltration, this malware modifies system settings and uses the infiltrated computer to proliferate itself further.
-Cyber criminals usually proliferate this virus using email spam campaigns.
+Cyber criminals usually spread this virus using spam email campaigns.

 A main feature of Emotet is to gather various sensitive information, including logins/passwords and browsing activity.
 Collected data often includes banking information.
-Therefore, the presence of Emotet can lead to serious privacy issues and significant financial losses (cyber criminals might abuse received data to transfer money or make various purchases).
+Therefore, the presence of Emotet can lead to serious privacy issues and significant financial loss (cyber criminals can misuse the data to transfer money or make various purchases).
 Malware distribution is also an issue.
 Emotet works as a trojan - it opens "backdoors" for other high-risk viruses (e.g., Dridex) to infiltrate the system.
 These additional viruses might be more dangerous.
 Therefore, having Emotet installed on your system can lead to a chain of system infections.
 Emotet is also capable of connecting the infected computer to a botnet, which is used to proliferate spam emails that distribute this malware.
-In addition, this malware hides within system folders and registers as a 'system service', thereby modifying Windows Registry settings so that it autoruns when the system is started.
-Emotet hide its tracks and, therefore, is virtually impossible for regular users to randomly detect.
-Nevertheless, if you suspect that Emotet is present, you should immediately scan the system with a legitimate anti-virus/anti-spyware suite.
-In fact, always have a reputable suite installed and running, and scan the system periodically.
+In addition, this malware hides within system folders and registers as a 'system service', thereby modifying Windows Registry settings so that it auto-runs when the system is started.
+Emotet hide its tracks and, therefore, is virtually impossible for regular users to detect.
+If you suspect that Emotet is present, immediately scan the system with a legitimate anti-virus/anti-spyware suite.
+In fact, have a reputable suite installed and running and scan the system periodically.

-There are dozens of trojans similar to Emotet.
-For example, Adwind, Pony, Trickbot, and many others.
-Their behavior might differ slightly (in terms of information tracking, crypto mining, botnet connections, and similar), however, all of these viruses are extremely harmful and pose a direct threat to your privacy and Internet browsing safety.
+There are dozens of trojans similar to Emotet including, for example, Adwind, Pony, and Trickbot.
+Their behavior might differ slightly (in terms of information tracking, crypto-mining, botnet connections, and similar), however, all of these viruses are extremely harmful and pose a direct threat to your privacy and browsing safety.

 How did Emotet infect my computer?